Last Updated: August 2, 2024

 What is Howard Stern's Net Worth and Salary?

 Howard Stern is an American radio and television personality who has a net worth of $650 million.
-The first "shock jock" to have a widespread fan base, Howard Stern began honing his style DJing for rock stations and hosting radio talk shows in the late 70s and early 80s.
-Early in his career Howard was known for being "totally honest" on air, and while this won him multiple awards, it did not equal larger paychecks or a steady audience.
-He bounced from station to station for a number of years, before taking a job at a station in Washington, D.C. called WNBC.
-Stern's battles with the station, and his increasingly raunchy on-air segments, launched him into the national spotlight.
-When he was finally fired by station management, his show was the highest rated WNBC program.
+The first "shock jock" to have a widespread fan base, Howard Stern began honing his radio hosting style for rock stations and hosting radio talk shows in the late 70s and early 80s.
+Early in his career, Howard was known for being "totally honest" on air, and while this won him multiple awards, it did not equal larger paychecks or a steady audience.
+He bounced from station to station for a number of years before taking a job at a station in Washington, D.C. called WNBC.
+Stern's battles with the station and his increasingly raunchy on-air segments launched him into the national spotlight.
+When he was finally fired by station management, his show was the highest-rated WNBC program.

-From the mid-80s to early 2000s, his radio program was the most popular morning radio show in the country.
+From the mid-80s to the early 2000s, his radio program was the most popular morning radio show in the country.
 He spun his show off into two late-night talk shows, two best-selling books, multiple pay-per-view programs, and successful albums.
 He even ran for Governor of New York.
 "The Howard Stern Show" was nationally syndicated on terrestrial radio from 1986 to 2005.
 Howard left "regular" radio on December 16, 2005.
 He subsequently signed a five-year $500 million deal with Sirius Satellite Radio.
 His Sirius show debuted on January 9, 2006.
-Howard has since gone on to earn well-over $1 billion at Sirius alone in addition to the hundreds of million he earned while on regular radio.
+Howard has since gone on to earn well over $1 billion at Sirius alone, in addition to the hundreds of millions he earned while on regular radio.

 Key Facts